-The Domain Summary section lists the Umbrella Investigate Risk Score, sub-scores, security categorizations, content categorizations, and key domain notifications.
-When a domain is malicious, additional domain details are displayed regarding the malicious categorization.
+The Domain Summary lists the Investigate Domain Risk Score, sub-scores, security categorizations, content categorizations, and key domain notifications.
+When a domain is malicious, Investigate displays additional domain details associated with the security category.

-The Umbrella Investigate Risk Score is based on an analysis of the domain name, the DNS query behavior of the domain, and analyst review of the domain.
+The Investigate Domain Risk Score is based on an analysis of the domain name, the DNS query behavior of the domain, and analyst reviews of the domain.

-Umbrella Risk score enhancements include a new emphasis on the lexical characteristics of domain names along with some key behavioral components.
-These scores are synthesized into one overall score—much like a credit score is made of account balances, lending history, debt ratios, and other components.
-The new DNS components are:
+An Investigate Domain Risk score emphasizes the lexical characteristics of domain names along with some key behavioral components.
+These risk scores are synthesized into one overall score—much like a credit score is made of account balances, lending history, debt ratios, and other components.
+The DNS behavioral components are: